xbexbex/Drillmajor/README.md

 Requires Node.js and Angular 5 cli
 * Clone the repository and run "npm install"
 * For live development, run "ng build --watch" and "nodemon serve"
-* Use development branch for commits.
+* Use the development branch for commits.
 Master branch commits will automatically be deployed to Heroku.

 ### Techstack
 * Node.js with Express (Promise)